 There are a huge variety of chemical dye types across multiple industries including coal and petroleum.
 In an over-simplification specifically regarding art and craft materials, dye is a transparent colorant which is often man-made or otherwise altered from it's original natural state.
 Dyes are mostly vibrant or fluorescent organic materials.
 This can include minerals or plant dyes, colors that were extracted/removed and thinned/strained from the original rock or plant matter.
 Dye color has lost its crystal structure chemically.
 Think of it like squeezing the juice out of a fruit, leaving anything of solid substance behind.
 The staining dye requires a carrier particle to adhere to, so dyes are often bound to a metallic salt (referred to as a "lake" or "laked pigment", which is still typically fugitive).
 Fluid dyes are sometimes mixed into the gum arabic binder when included as a brightener in pigment based watercolor paints.

 Dye is often fluid (no chunky particles), vibrant and fades quickly under UV exposure (window sunlight tests cause dyes to disappear within several months).
 It can be suspended in water, such as for using as a vat-dye for clothing (like the extract from indigo plant leaves).
 You can often tell the difference between a dye and a pigment by how it behaves in water.
 Most dyes will remain suspended (mixed, ready-to-use, as in a blue bottle of ink), while pigment such as the unaltered finely-ground mineral rock in watercolor paints will sink (creating sediment needing to be shaken or stirred).

 This is further confused by the common artist comment "look at how highly pigmented this is" when talking about an intense/high chroma colorant such as liquid watercolor, markers, dye sprays and other inks.
-The word "pigment" is used incorrectly in regard to dye quite frequently, more often being used to imply color load/saturation.
+The word "pigment" is used in a misleading way in regard to dye quite frequently, more often being used to simply imply color load/saturation.